greekfetacheese/zeus/readme.md

 - **Transaction Simulations:** Zeus run local EVM simulations using [revm](https://github.com/bluealloy/revm) to verify transactions before you submit them, what you see on the screen is what you will get.
 - **MEV Protect:** For transactions that are vulnerable to MEV by default Zeus uses mev-protect rpc endpoints (ETH mainnet only).

- Currently Zeus does not use an indexer, it does not rely on any **Third-Party API** to index your wallet balances etc...
- It has been designed to work with what the Ethereum node JSON-RPC APIs provides, no connection to third-party server or any other bs.
+ Zeus has been designed to work with what the Ethereum RPC API provides, it does not rely on any kind of 3rd-party service to work, you simply give it an rpc endpoint and its ready to go.

- That also means you need to manually add any tokens to each wallet if you want to see their balances.
+ Because of that it does not automatically index data like token approvals, balances etc..

  By default it uses free public rpc endpoints obtained from [Chainlist.org](https://chainlist.org/).
  You can of course bring your own endpoints and disable the default ones

 ---